 - Some institutions and states may impose additional acceptance requirements, such as full-time enrollment status or GPA requirements.

-For more information about the ACM at WVU, visit http://undergraduateacademicaffairs.wvu.edu/home/acmatwvu.
+For more information about the ACM at WVU, visit the Academic Common Market page on the Undergraduate Admissions website.

 Tuition and Fee Regulations

-All tuition and fees are payable to the Office of Student Accounts prior to the first day of each term.
-Policies are in place concerning late fees, financial holds, and collections.
-Students can review their charges, waivers, scholarships, and payments online through the STAR Information System, which can be accessed through the WVU portal at portal.wvu.edu.
-Payments can also be made from the same website.
-Payments of tuition, fees, and other charges by check, draft, or money order are subject to WVU’s Non-Sufficient Funds Check Policy.
+All tuition and fees are payable to the WVU Mountaineer Hub prior to the first day of each term.
+Policies are in place concerning late fees, financial holds, removal from classes, and collections.
+Students can review their charges, waivers (university tuition, housing, or dining), scholarships, and payments online through the STAR Information System, which can be accessed through the WVU Portal at portal.wvu.edu.
+Payments can also be made through the WVU Portal.
 A processing fee is added to credit card payments.

 WVU places restrictions on students who have outstanding debts to the University.
-The restriction may include, but is not limited to, the withholding of a student’s registration, diploma, or transcript.
-No degree is conferred and no transcripts are issued to any student before payment is made of all tuition, fees, and other indebtedness to any unit of the University.
-The Office of Student accounts provides information concerning refunds.
+Restrictions may include, but are not limited to, the withholding of a student’s registration, diploma, or transcript.
+No degree is conferred and no transcripts are issued to any student before payment is made for all tuition, fees, and other indebtedness to any unit of the University.
+The WVU Mountaineer Hub also provides information concerning refunds.

 Students who fail to drop courses prior to the end of the add/drop period are responsible for tuition and fees whether or not they attend those courses.
 See the Office of the University Registrar for withdrawal policies.